Child Custody Lawyer in Lancaster, PA

-At The Law Office of Angela Flouras Rieck, I find it to be much more helpful to my clients to guide them toward positive solutions when it comes to custody matters rather than encourage division.
-I am attorney Angela Flouras Rieck, and after well over a decade of representing parents in Lancaster County, I have seen the benefits of a civil approach to both parents and children.
+At the Law Office of Angela Flouras Rieck, I find it much more helpful to my clients to guide them toward positive solutions regarding custody matters rather than encourage division.
+I am attorney Angela Flouras Rieck, and after over a decade of representing parents in Lancaster County, I have seen the benefits of a civil approach.

 The law recognizes two distinct types of custody over children: legal and physical.
-If you have legal custody, you are able to make significant decisions about your child’s upbringing, such as education, religion and medical care.
-Physical custody refers to where the child resides, either part or most of the time.
+If you have legal custody, you can make significant decisions about your child’s upbringing, such as education, religion, and medical care.
+Physical custody refers to where the child resides, part or most of the time.

 With both types of custody, either one parent may have sole custody or the parents may share custody.
 With physical custody, one parent may have custody most of the time, while the other parent has partial physical custody rights.
 The parent with the bulk of physical custody is often referred to as the custodial parent.
 Most often, this is the parent who receives child support payments.